openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 You can also visit [http://webhook.ziti/get](http://webhook.ziti/get) in your web browser to see a JSON test response from the demo server.

-## Explore the Ziti Console
+## Explore the OpenZiti Console

-Now that you've successfully tested the Ziti service, check out the various entities in your that were created by the script in [http://miniconsole.ziti/](http://miniconsole.ziti/).
+Now that you've successfully tested the OpenZiti Service, check out the various entities in your that were created by the script in [http://miniconsole.ziti/](http://miniconsole.ziti/).

 ## Hello Web Server Demo

-1. Create a Ziti service, configs, and policies for the Hello Demo Server
+1. Create an OpenZiti Service, configs, and policies for the Hello Demo Server

    ```bash
    ziti edge create identity device hello-server1 \